JCAT

 Opportunities

-JCAT offers federal fellowship opportunities to public safety professionals—law enforcement, emergency medical services, fire service, intelligence, homeland security, and public health officials—from state, local, tribal, and territorial agencies.
-This highly competitive program is sponsored by NCTC, DHS, and FBI and requires a one- year commitment in Washington, D.C., if selected.
+JCAT offers federal fellowship opportunities to public safety professionals—law enforcement, emergency medical services, fire service, intelligence, homeland security, emergency management, and public health officials—from SLTT agencies.
+This highly competitive program is sponsored by NCTC, DHS, and FBI and requires a six-month to one-year commitment in McLean, Virginia, if selected.

-Applicants must be a current employee from a state, local, tribal, or territorial (SLTT) agency and possess a working knowledge of the terrorism and homeland security information needs of SLTT partners.
+Applicants must be a current employee from a SLTT agency, possess a working knowledge of the terrorism and homeland security information needs of SLTT partners, and have the ability to obtain a Top-Secret clearance.

 If interested, click here to learn more or click the button below to contact us